 - A template approval form can be obtained from Sally Marus at 296-1159.

 - See GMEC policy 3.300 Moonlighting.

 New Training Programs

 - Faculty who wish to develop new residency/fellowship programs that can be accredited by the ACGME must obtain approval from the Dean for the COM to sponsor the program.

-- Instructions and application form can be found on GMEC policy 1.120 Sponsorship of New Residency (& Fellowship) Programs
+- Instructions and application form can be found on GMEC policy 1.120 New Program Sponsorship.

 - Approval must be obtained prior to submitting the application to the ACGME, and the GME Committee must review the application prior to submission.